QinMing/d3-sankey-with-highlighting/README.md

     ]
 }
 ```
-Compared to the link structure, flows are easier to construct because our raw data are in a multi-attribute table, where each row corresponds to a `flow`.
-Besides flows retain more information than links, so that the end-to-end highlighting is made possible.
+Compared to the link API, the flows are easier to construct because our raw data are in a multi-attribute table, where each row corresponds to a `flow`.
+Moreover, flows retain more information than links so that the end-to-end highlighting is made possible.
 Whenever the mouse hover over an element, there is a certain subset of `flows` going through it.
-Then some new links (called `dlinks`) are dynamically computed from this flow subset, and placed on the canvas.
+Then some new links (called `dlinks`) are dynamically computed from this flow subset, and rendered in highlight.
 The `dlinks` are positioned so as to make the highlighted flows look visually consistent.
-Although the positioning algorithm is coarse and can be improved.
+Though the positioning algorithm is coarse and can be improved.

 The plugin is also very suitable for visualizing parallel sets.
-The data in the screenshot come from this [parallel set visualization](https://www.jasondavies.com/parallel-sets/), but note that their highlighting are very different.
+The data in the screenshot come from [parallel set visualization](https://www.jasondavies.com/parallel-sets/), but notice that their highlighting are very different.

 _2. Rich tooltips_

+The rich tooltip shows the subset of flows under your mouse.
 Double click on the diagram to switch between the rich and the simple modes.
-The rich mode shows the subset of flows under your mouse.

 _3. Settings_
 You can customize the default tooltip style and number formats in the "visualization properties"